 What to Do

-Be sure your WordPress website is protected by WP-SPAMSHIELD and Wordfence Security plugins.
-SpamShield prevents harvesting of email addresses, puts an end to comment spam and a few other helpful things.
+Be sure your WordPress website is protected by the Wordfence Security plugin and has coded email addresses.
 Wordfence prevents bad actors from doing nasty things to your website.
 Still, there are no guarantees if some outlaw government decides they want to hack you.

 If the scammer actually has the image link to your WordPress header in their database, you can mess with the emails by changing that header file: